 Ambassador of Change

-I am proud of my role as a 2017 Ambassador of Change to support #IY2017.
-At Enlightened Journeys Travel, it is my mission to help you #TravelforGood- good for you through handcrafted itineraries for immersive journeys of a lifetime in comfortable world travel, and good for the destinations you visit.
+I am proud of my role as a 2017 Ambassador of Change.
+At Enlightened Journeys Travel, it is my mission to help you travel for good through handcrafted travel itineraries for immersive journeys of a lifetime in comfortable world travel, and good for the travel destinations you visit.